u16052642/thrive_erp_documentation/documentation-16.0/content/applications/general/users/access_rights.rst

 .. image:: access_rights/groups-users.png
    :align: center
-   :alt: View of a group’s form emphasizing the tab users in Odoo
+   :alt: View of a group’s form emphasizing the tab users in Thrive Bureau ERP

 *Inherited* means that users added to this application group are automatically added to the following ones.
 In the example below, users who have access to the group *Administrator* of *Sales*